benjacoblee/lc-prep/linked-lists/README.md

 ## Types of Linked Lists

--   Singly Linked Lists: Each node points to the next node [Singly Linked List]
+-   Singly Linked Lists: Each node points to the next node
 -   Doubly Linked Lists: Each node points to the next node and the previous node
 -   Circular Linked Lists: Last node points to the first node or any other node before it